rolczynski/Explainable-Sentiment-Analysis/article/article.md

 The model is a function that maps the input to the desired output.
 Because this function is unknown, we try to approximate it using data.
-It is hard to build the clean and big enough, for NLP tasks in particular, dataset to train model directly in a supervised manner.
+It is hard to build the clean and big enough, for NLP tasks in particular, dataset to train precise model directly in a supervised manner.
 Therefore, the basic approach to solve this problem, and overcome the lack of a sufficient amount of data, is to construct hand-crafted features which we treat as part of the model.